-If you’ve only been doing it for a few weeks or a couple of months and despite the inaccuracy of it all, you’ve managed to consume fewer calories than you were previously, then your answer is probably: great!
+If you’ve only been doing it for a short time and you’ve managed to consume fewer calories than you were previously, then your answer is probably: great!

-If you’ve been at it for longer, chances are you’ve plateaued and either given up because it’s not working or decided that you need to cut your calories further to see continued progress.
+If you’ve been at it for longer tho, chances are you’ve plateaued.
+So you’ve either given up because it’s not working, or you’ve decided you need to cut your calories further to see continued progress.

-Now it’s time to get contoversial!
-Stop wasting your time!
-Stop counting calories!
-Why?
-Because you don’t need to count calories to lose weight.
-Let me explain further and hopefully by the time you’ve finished reading this, you won’t feel the need to count calories ever again.
+Yep, that’s right!
+Now let me explain a bit more, and by the time you’ve finished reading this post, you shouldn’t feel the need to count calories ever again.

 Calorie counting is very difficult, nigh impossible to get right simply because there are a lot of factors involved.

 Let’s start with exercise.
 You know the cardio machines at the gym that tell you how many calories you’ve burned?
 They can have an error margin of + or – 25%!
-It doesn’t matter that you enter your age and weight information, they can only estimate, so they’re just not entirely accurate.
-I’m not saying that you should completely forget about them though; they’re great for giving you a ball park idea of what you’ve done and that will keep you motivated, but don’t rely on them to be precise.
+It doesn’t matter whether you enter your age and weight information or not.

-Now let’s take a quick look at food.
+Now let’s look at food.
 The nutrient and calorie values on food labels are only approximations due to many factors.
-Some of those are: outdated/inaccurate data, product variety between batches, soil and growing conditions, ripeness at time of harvest, animals diets, length of storage, preparation methods and cooking times, to name just a few!
+Some of those are: outdated/inaccurate data, product variety between batches, soil and growing conditions, ripeness at time of harvest, animals diets, length of storage, preparation methods and cooking times: to name just a few!